MarijaBorisov/ngsi-tools/README.md

     11;Room;200;Belgrade
     12;Room;2500;Belgrade
 ```
-This will raise an error when the user tries to upload the file, the reason is clear in rules we defined 5 properties but in the file we supply only 4.
+This will raise an error when the user tries to upload the file, the reason is clear in rules we defined 5 properties but in the file, we supply only 4.
 This is important to notice because creation is very strict but it makes sure the integrity of the system by following user-supplied rules.

 * **`Examples update`**